The Bonnier Staircases

 In The Bonnier Staircases, the two monumental staircases at SSE flanking the entrance at Sveavägen 65, works will be shown by some of the most distinguished Swedish artists today, such as Karin Mamma Andersson, Gunnel Wåhlstrand and Cecilia Edefalk.

-- Since many years, art permeates SSE with the goal to increase empathy and the ability to reflect among our students.
+– Since many years, art permeates SSE with the goal of increasing empathy and the ability to reflect among our students.
 Art opens windows to new realities.
 In addition, the works in The Bonnier Staircases will increase the knowledge about the development of Swedish contemporary art during the last decades, says Lars Strannegård.

 – The purpose of art is to be displayed and experienced, not to be stored in a warehouse, says Christel Engelbert, chairperson of the Maria Bonnier Dahlin Stiftelse.